Review of "Bloodrunners" by The Headless Critic

-Set in 1933 prohibition era, there's little about this movie that feels like it's set in that era.
+Set in 1933 prohibition era, there's little about this movie that feels like it's set in that time.
 The movie sets, look like movie sets.
 The general feel is more of a detective novel or 1930's cop show than it is of any reality.
-It has and cast full of over the top performances, bad gangster slang and stereotypical accents.
+It has a cast full of over the top performances, bad gangster slang and stereotypical accents.

 I think the biggest let down of all are the actresses in the movie.
 Women have come a long way since the 1930's.
 Much more so than men have.
-To see modern day women playing the part of a woman from another time, yet acting so little like the women of that era.
-It's a common disappointment in movies.
-Much like 35 year olds actors playing teenagers in any movie involving school age characters.
+To see modern day women playing the part of a woman from another time, yet acting so little like the females of that era is a common disappointment in Hollywood.

 I'm not sure what they were trying to do with the completely unnecessary flashbacks to war scenes.
 It was simultaneously over the top serious yet coming off comical.
 It actually reminded me of A Christmas Story when child Ralphy has a daydream of staying off burglars with his new Red Ryder carbine action, two-hundred shot range, model air rifle.
 Not what I want in a horror movie.
 Or even in a horror themed 1930's gangster movie satire which is what I felt this was.

 My personal highlight for the film was actually Ice-T. How often will you hear that?
 While I think the director wanted an over the top performance from the entire cast.
-Ice-T tends to play Ice-T no matter what character he is.
-Not the broadest actor by any means, Ice-T does play the Ice-T character well.
+Ice-T tends to play Ice-T no matter what character.
+Not the broadest actor by any means, he does play the Ice-T character well.
 Ice-T as a cop, Ice-T as a thug, Ice-T as a pimp, which is what Ice-T does best.
-While Ice-T as a 1930's Vampire pimp isn't ideal, it was still nice to have a somewhat realistic performance in a movie where everyone else was laughably outlandish.
+While a 1930's Vampire, pimp isn't ideal, it was still nice to have a somewhat realistic performance in a movie where everyone else was laughably outlandish.

-The biggest attribute to Bloodrunners is if the movies budget was as low as I read it was, then they did an excellent job with how it looks.
+The biggest attribute to Bloodrunners is it did an excellent job with how it looks for the budget.
 The price of buying a cheap house is far below where a movie of this visual quality should be.
 It'd still be hard to recommend this to anyone unless I someday come across a 30's detective novel, satire loving, vampire fan.
 While it looked good for the budget, don't do CG unless your have the budget for it.